CompTIA Security+ Exam Notes

 BPDU & Root Guard

-A switch utilizes a cache of MAC addresses linked to each port to efficiently forward traffic, but when this cache is updated (like during topology changes in STP), it may need to "flood" unicast frames to all ports if it doesn't know the correct destination port, potentially impacting network performance; to mitigate this, configure access ports (connecting directly to host devices) with features like "PortFast" on Cisco switches to exclude them from topology change notifications, minimizing unnecessary flooding of unicast traffic.
+A switch utilizes a cache of MAC addresses linked to each port to efficiently forward traffic.
+Still, when this cache is updated (like during topology changes in STP), it may need to "flood" unicast frames to all ports if it doesn't know the correct destination port, potentially impacting network performance; to mitigate this, configure access ports (connecting directly to host devices) with features like "PortFast" on Cisco switches to exclude them from topology change notifications, minimizing unnecessary flooding of unicast traffic.

 Key points: